It is currently 29 Feb 2024, 12:35

-Guest speakers are able to be introduced to the group.
+Guest speakers are able to be attend meetings after the suggested guest’s name has been forwarded to the Convenor.
+The Convenor will decide if the guest speaker is suitable and which meeting they can attend.
 Where a guest speaker attends a meeting, the intention is to utilise their expertise to the utmost extent possible.
 Accordingly, the format of such a session may comprise a presentation by the guest speaker, followed by general discussion questions on the topics that the guest speaker specialises in.

-The membership of the group is to comprise accountants and advisers in practice.
-The inclusion of lawyers into the group will be by way of a meeting by meeting basis as a guest, pursuant to clause 8.
+The membership of the group is to comprise accountants and advisers in public practice.
+The inclusion of lawyers into the group will only be by the way of being a guest, pursuant to clause 18.
 Where a legal practitioner wishes to become a member, the membership group will need to meet to discuss the viability of this arrangement, and whether to introduce a legal practitioner as a member pursuant to clause 9.

-Total posts 885 • Total topics 386 • Total members 13 • Our newest member wcampbell
+Total posts 1483 • Total topics 642 • Total members 14 • Our newest member SheepDag